 The SA Framework was formulated during Stage A of the SA process (Scoping Report).
-The SA Framework includes a set of 18 SA Objectives which can be used to help achieve the sustainability of the LDF.
-These SA objectives can be measured by using targets and indicators to see if any Local Development Document (LDD), or any aspects of a LDD are achieving what has been predicted.
-Each objective has a set of decision making criteria
+The SA Framework has a set of 18 SA Objectives which can be used to help achieve the sustainability of the LDF.
+These SA objectives can be measured by using targets and indicators to see if any Local Development Document (LDD), or any aspects of a LDD, are achieving what has been predicted.